 The National Residue Survey (NRS) is a random sampling program run by the Australian Government.
 As an industry, we perform well in the NRS.

-NRS results for pork have not gone below 99.85% overall compliance with relevant Australian Standards for the past 10 years.
+On average, NRS results for pork have remained above 99% overall compliance with relevant Australian Standards since 2016.